TheLazyTomcat/PascalSDK/readme.txt

   ./headers_original

     Original sources of the SCS SDK (zip archives).

 Repositories
 ----------------------------------------
-You can get actual copy and source code of this project on the following git
+You can get actual copy of this project on the following git repository:
-repository:

   https://github.com/TheLazyTomcat/PascalSDK